 Either side of the marked navigation channel in Short Reach are rock breakwaters.
 The end of the eastern breakwater that is nearest the navigation channel is marked at night by a beacon displaying two fixed green lights vertically disposed.
 The end of the western breakwater that is nearest the navigation channel is marked at night by two fixed red lights vertically disposed.
 The extent of both breakwater underwater footprints is marked by yellow special marks mounted on vertical posts – keep clear.

 Above the ferry terminal the channel narrows and turns to port between two lines of piles forming moorings.
-This part of the channel has a maintained depth of 1.7m below chart datum up to the Town Quay where there are visitors’ mooring buoys and pontoons for visitors.
-At the Town Quay there is room for up to 60 visiting boats within two minutes walk of the town centre.
+This part of the channel has a maintained depth of 1.7m below chart datum up to the Town Quay where there is a walk ashore pontoon and mooring buoys for up to 60 visiting boats within two minutes walk of the town centre.

 Visitors are invited to go directly to the Town Quay where walk ashore and fore and aft moorings are available on a first come first served basis.
 Mooring areas are maintained to 1.7m below chart datum.